chocolateimage/CloudExperienceHost/README.md

 - `ms-cxh://<experience name>`.
 Opens the cloud experience in a window.
 - `ms-cxh-full://<experience name>`.
 Opens the cloud experience full screen.

+The experience name may contain up to one slash, but the slashes don't matter, as they get removed when searching anyways.

 You can append `?start=` to go to a specific point (called node?) in an "experience".
 Do not use `cxid`, but the name of the JSON object.

 Experiences are case-insensitive, but nodes are case-sensitive.